Jayden-Marshall/NmapLab/README.md

 <h2>Description</h2>

 The Nmap lab walkthrough aimed to provide practical experience in using Nmap, a powerful network scanning tool, for reconnaissance and enumeration tasks.
-Participants were guided through exercises covering basic Nmap commands, advanced scanning techniques, service version detection, and script scanning.
+I was guided through exercises covering basic Nmap commands, advanced scanning techniques, service version detection, and script scanning.